Melinysh/melinysh.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
+# Delete this message
 Not everything that I am currently working on or have worked on is listed here.

 ## PyMake
 ### April 2015 - Present
 PyMake is a Makefile generator written in Python.
-It currently works with C & C++.
+It currently works with C & C++ files.
 PyMake solves the annoyance that I experienced regularly when experimenting with small C++ projects.
 I found it tedious to have to write a Makefile and to hard code the configuration and compiler flags for each project.
 From there, PyMake was born.
 PyMake uses variables to allow for easy reconfiguration at the command line and support for `make install`, `make uninstall`, and `make clean`.
 You can view the source and download PyMake from its [GitHub repository](https://github.com/Melinysh/PyMake) or you can run `pip install PyMake`!

 ## WWDC 2015 Student Scholarship App
 ### April 2015